ntop/n2n/doc/Hacking.md

 so only RemoteIP can send packets to the internal host.
 RemoteIP is the supernode IP in case of n2n, to which the internal host has registered.

-In n2n, P2P can work monodirecitonally if only one of the two peers is behind a symmetric NAT.
+In n2n, P2P can work monodirectionally if only one of the two peers is behind a symmetric NAT.
 For example, if A is behind symmetric NAT and B is behind asymmetric NAT
    - A->B packets are P2P (will have the B public IP as destination)
    - B->A packets must go through the supernode